Entitlement Programs May Ease Financial Burdens

 The state's welfare reform program, WorkFirst NJ, emphasizes work as the first step toward building a sustainable and stable future.
 The goal of the program is to help people get off welfare, secure employment and become self-sufficient, through job training, education and work activities.

 WFNJ provides temporary cash assistance and many other support services to families through the Temporary Assistance for Needy Families (TANF) program.
-Cash benefits and support services to individuals and couples with no dependent children are available as well through a General Assistance (GA) program.
+Cash benefits and support services to individuals and couples with no dependent children are available as well through the General Assistance (GA) program.
 Services under WFNJ are limited to five years.

 Emergency Assistance (EA)

 WFNJ clients may receive emergency assistance in certain situations.
-Benefits under this program include, but are not limited to: essential food, clothing, shelter and household furnishings; temporary rental assistance or back rent or mortgage payments; utility payments (such as heat, water, electric); transportation to search for housing; and moving expenses.
+Benefits under this program include, but are not limited to: essential food, clothing, shelter and household furnishings; temporary rental assistance or back rent or mortgage payments; utility payments (such as heat, water, and electric); transportation to search for housing; and moving expenses.